 Testing, Testing

-For my first trial, I used the same ratios as for my favorite (dairy-full) cream cheese frosting: 2 parts cream cheese to 1 part butter.
+For my first trial, I used the same ratios as for my original (dairy-full) cream cheese frosting: 2 parts cream cheese to 1 part butter.
 But I found that this version was overly tangy with a slightly chalky texture.
 Instead, using slightly more butter than cream cheese gave the frosting the ideal balance of tanginess, sweetness and richness.

 Ingredients